 Activities - 50 Things to Do - For non-diving family & friends there's a range of other activities and places to visit in and around Baltimore (download the Explore Baltimore brochure for all contact details and listing).
 These include kayaking, snorkelling, powerboating, boat-rides, sailing, whale & dolphin trips, angling, gardens to visit, castle, heritage centre, beaches, walks, cycling including bicycle hire, island trips, quad-biking, swimming pool & gym etc. For card-sharks there's regular get togethers for either playing 25 (Fridays) or bridge classes (Mondays).
 Check it out or let us arrange something for you beforehand.

-Places to Visit - Baltimore is home to a 13th century Norman castle which is open to the public on certain weekends in the summer season.
+Places to Visit - Baltimore is home to a 13th century Norman castle called Dun na Sead which is open to the public daily from May to September.
 It fell into a ruined state in the middle of the 17th century, until recent works, which began in 1997 and continued until 2005 and the castle is once again occupied by an O'Driscoll / McCarthy descendant.
 It is the venue for clan gatherings, fiddle fair recitals and various talks and lectures.

 A short drive to Skibbereen is well worthwhile in order to visit both the West Cork Arts Centre and Skibbereen Heritage Centre.
 The latter is a display about the Famine (the tragic period in the 1840s that is known in Irish History as the Great Hunger).
 Skibbereen was one of the worst affected areas, and the events of the era are depicted using local characters and events.
 They also have an interactive Lough Hyne Visitor Centre which explains the unique nature of this salt water marine lake, Ireland’s first Marine Nature Reserve.
 Other features include an archaeology trail of Skibbereen, the 1901 Census and information on Genealogy.